mki1967/test-go-mki3d/mki3dgame/README.md

+NOTE: The game mki3dgame will be further developed as a standalone project at https://github.com/mki1967/mki3dgame

 This is a game that demonstrates the use of the data produced with MKI3D web 3D editor (see: https://mki1967.github.io/mki3d/ ).

 To run the game you need the packages: